Satigny: History

 Built, or-rebuilt around 1230 by the bishop Aymon of Grandson, the castle of Peney was besieged and conquered in 1287 by Amadeus V, Count of Savoy.
 Recovered in 1305 by the bishop, the castle fell again between 1349 and 1355 to the hands of the count of Geneva.
 In the 14th century, the loosening of the morals at the priory led the bishop to intervene and to begin to directly administer the convent by his chapter.
 Its revenues contributed to the upkeep of the cathedral to the detriment of the monastery.
 The monks became economical by necessity and, in 1381, a papal bull from Clement VII merged the priory of Satigny with the Geneva chapter.

 In 1512, in the face of the extreme poverty of the monks (they even lacked priestly robes), the Pope Julius II transformed the priory into a parish.
 In 1534, Geneva was shaken by the fights of the Reformation.
 The partisans of Catholicism fled the city and took refuge in the castle of Peney, from which they launched attacks against the Republic, pillaging and robbing the region.
 They are called the “Peneysans”.
-The Bernese troops took over the castle on the 5th of February 1536 and finally demolished it.
+The Bernese troops took over the castle on 5 February 1536 and finally demolished it.

 The town of Bourdigny, which belonged to the lords of Gex, joined the municipality in 1749 with the treaty of Paris.
 After the reformation, the region of the Mandement, comprising Peissy, Satigny, Choully, Peney, Bourdigny, and Dardagny, would remain territories administered by the secular authorities of the Republic of Geneva, cut-off from the city by French territory.
 The lands would finally geographically linked to Geneva with the Congress of Vienna in 1815 and with the Treaty of Turin in 1816, which granted several towns to the new canton from France and Savoy in order to create geographical continuity, amongst which the towns Aire-la-Ville, Meyrin, Vernier, and Bernex, that now border Satigny.
 Peney and its castle used to belong to the municipality of Russin and they only joined Satigny in 1817.